 As well as delivering some subjects separately, we try to make learning more relevant by teaching them through our topics.
 Our curriculum is also flexible, so that learning which really inspires our pupils can be pursued.

 Through our Palace Fields Curriculum our pupils will experience memorable and relevant opportunities for progressive, high quality learning and wider personal development and well – being.
 By fostering a curriculum which provides both skills and knowledge, our pupils will be inspired by what they learn, be creative in their application and be passionate about their learning community and the wider world, now and in the future.

 The way in which we deliver our curriculum is unique to our school and has been designed to meet the individual needs and to inspire our pupils.
-The Palace Fields Curriculum is based around high quality, engaging texts and the children’s own questions about the topic and interests to drive their learning forward.
+The Palace Fields Curriculum is based around key questions which engage the pupils and develop their own lines of enquiry within each topic.

 Our Curriculum gives pupils opportunities to learn, build on and develop new skills, concepts and knowledge.
-Pupils experience a wide range of subjects and activities that allow them to explore different topics and learning styles in detail.
+Pupils experience a wide range of subjects and activities that allow them to explore different topics in detail.

 The National Curriculum is composed of:

 Art & Design Technology, Computing, History, Geography, Music, Physical Education, PSCHE, Modern Foreign Languages

 More time is given to the teaching and learning of the core subjects of the National Curriculum than to the delivery of the foundation subjects, Religious Education or the additional subjects.